Tom Hanks revives David S Pumpkins during surprise guest SNL appearance

 Tom Hanks hit Saturday Night Live fans with a wave of nostalgia during his latest surprise guest appearance.

-For his last skit of the night, he brought back the fan-favourite character David S Pumpkins, which he first portrayed on the show in 2016.
+For his last skit of the night, he brought back the fan-favourite character David S Pumpkins, whom he first portrayed on the show in 2016.

+Alongside SNL’s Mikey Day and alum David Moynihan who donned matching skeleton onesies with face paint and white wigs, Hanks wore his recognisable pumpkin suit and black permed wig.

+“I’m David Pumpkins, and I’m gonna scare you stupid!”
+Hanks announced after the trio was revealed as inmates in cellblock 662 on the terrifying tour of the petrifying prison.

 “I can’t tell you how much I enjoyed seeing the return of David S Pumpkins and his skeleton friends,” one fan tweeted.

-Another responded: “I talked a lot of s*** about #SNL this week but this episode was fun.
-Cecily strong, Jeff Probst, drunk uncle, and of course David S Pumpkins revival.
+Another responded: “I talked a lot of s*** about #SNL this week, but this episode was fun.
+Cecily Strong, Jeff Probst, drunk uncle, and, of course, David S Pumpkins’ revival.
 Happy Halloween.”

-“DAVID S PUMPKINS IS BACK AND HE’S GIVING ME LIIIIFFFFFFEEEEEE,” a third wrote excitedly.
+“DAVID S PUMPKINS IS BACK AND HE’S GIVING ME LIIIIFFFFFFEEEEEE,” a third exclaimed.

+Hanks has appeared on SNL numerous times, making his debut cameo in 1985.

+This evening, Harlow was welcomed as the comedy sketch show’s host and musical guest.
+He appeared during multiple skits, stunning viewers with his unrecognisable appearance.

 Earlier this week, it was announced on Twitter that comedian and actor Amy Schumer would be returning to host the show, joined by “Bad Habit” singer Steve Lacy as the evening’s musical guest on 5 November.